bee-squared/IdeaTracker/README.md

 # IdeaTracker

 IdeaTracker is a react native app that allows users to track their ideas.
+Inspired by an idea?...Jot it down here.

 ## Getting Started